-JCR assigned "g1" to the preliminary appraisal of "Green Evaluation (Use of Proceeds), "m1" to the preliminary appraisal of "Management, Operation and Transparency Evaluation" and "Green 1" to the "JCR Green Bond Preliminary Evaluation" for this bond based on JCR Green Finance Evaluation Methodology.
+JCR assigned "g1" to the "Green Evaluation (Use of Proceeds), "m1" to the "Management, Operation and Transparency Evaluation" and "Green 1" to the "JCR Green Bond Evaluation" for this bond based on JCR Green Finance Evaluation Methodology.
 JCR has evaluated that this bond meets the criteria for the factors required in the Green Bond Principle and the Green Bond Guidelines.